rahulvanukuri/rahulvanukuri.github.io/_pages/about.md

     <h2>Biography</h2>
     <p>I’m a Master student in the Computer Science department at The University of Texas at Arlington, where <a href="#">Dr. Debashri Roy</a> serves as my advisor.
 My research focuses on Large Language Models, Communication Signals, machine learning, and transformer models as well as generative models.</p>

     <p>Before starting my masters, I accrued over 1 years of professional experience in India in numerous critical roles, including Data Engineer at <a href="https://www.bracbank.com/en/">ADP</a> and Analyst and testing expert for several Oracle Clients (<a href="https://www.cirt.gov.bd/">BGD e-GOV CIRT</a>) funded by companies like Deliotte and ADP.
-Additionally, I gained significant expertise in React js and Django, Machine Learning , and Large language models through my work with <a href="https://www.ibm.com/us-en/">IBM Bangladesh</a> and <a href="https://kpmg.com/bd/en/home.html/">KPMG Bangladesh</a>, one of the Big Four accounting firms.</p>
+Additionally, I gained significant expertise in React js and Django, Machine Learning , and Large language models through my work with <a href="https://www.ibm.com/us-en/">Twist Lab and ciruculum</a> and <a href="https://kpmg.com/bd/en/home.html/">KPMG Bangladesh</a>, one of the Big Four accounting firms.</p>

     <a href="#" class="cv-link">Download my resumé / CV</a>